erleen/HelloWorld/README.md

 # HelloWorld

 Hi Humans!
 Erleen here.
-I am trying out this example and want to have fun with a few things currently, e.g. Angular 2.
+I am trying out this example and want to have fun with a few things currently, e.g. Angular 2 & React JS.
 Stay tune.